 In November 2023, the FASB issued ASU No. 2023-07 "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-07").
 ASU 2023-07 requires public business entities that disclose information on their reportable segments to provide additional information on their significant expense categories and "other segment items," which represent the difference between segment revenue less significant segment expense and a segment's measure of profit or loss.
 A description of "other segment items" is also required.
 Further, certain segment related disclosures that were limited to annual disclosure are now required at interim periods.
 Finally, public business entities are required to disclose the title and position of their Chief Operating Decision Maker ("CODM") and explain how the CODM uses the reported measures of profit or loss to assess segment performance.
 This guidance is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+Upon adoption, ASU 2023-07 should be applied retrospectively to all prior periods.
 We do not expect ASU 2023-07 to have a material impact on our financial statement and related disclosures.